C L O S L E R

 When we arrived at the morgue, we paused.
 Those who wanted to speak offered their final words to the deceased.
 The chaplain said a prayer, and an attendant finished the veteran’s final journey by guiding the gurney inside.
 The heavy metal door closed.
 Our group walked back to the chapel and sat with each other in quiet celebration of the ending of a life.

-The first time I made a final journey with a patient, I was overwhelmed with emotion, a mix of pride and humility and loss and triumph.
-I swallowed against the lump in my throat, blinked back the tears.
+The first time I made a final journey with a patient, I was overwhelmed with emotion, a mix of pride, humility, loss, and triumph.
+I swallowed the lump in my throat, blinked back the tears.
 The second time, my reaction was the same.
-As it was the third time, and the fourth.
-As it is today, when I remember all our veterans and give thanks for the privilege of caring for them until they have made their final journeys.
+As it was the third and the fourth.
+As it is today, when I remember all our veterans and give thanks for the privilege of caring for them until their final journey.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.